Liam Witham of PSS International Removals sends us this useful article with lots of tips for female expats traveling alone. Thanks Liam!

 Being a female expat can be daunting at times, although more often than not, travelling alone can be an amazing and personal experience.
 After all, you are your own boss, and the only person you need to worry about is yourself – so spread your wings and fly!
+But for female expats traveling alone, things are not always easy.

 To help with the process, we’ve developed a few hints and tips.